lino-framework/welfare/userdocs/reception.rst

+.. _welfare.reception:

 Reception
 =========

-The optional reception module of Lino-Welfare is for managing a reception desk and a waiting queue: register visitors into a waiting queue as they present themselves at a reception desk (Empfangsschalter), and unregister them when they leave again.
+The reception module of Lino-Welfare is for managing a reception desk and a waiting queue.
+Visitors are "checked in" as they present themselves at a reception desk (Empfangsschalter), and "checked out" when they leave again.
+Social assistants then have a possibility to see how many and which clients are waiting for them.

 A **reception clerk** is the user at the reception desk who welcomes visitors.
+In the public demo database there is a user "theresia" with that profile.
-His first questions are usually
+Theresia's first questions are usually
 "What's your name?" or
-"Do you have a scheduled meeting with somebody?".
+"Do you have an appointment with a social agent?".
-In the public demo database there is a user "theresia" with that profile.

-Visitors must have a :ref:`welfare.pcsw.Client` account (technically a :ref:`welfare.contacts.Partner` account would be enough, but other visitors like suppliers or board members aren't currently managed by the reception module).
+Visitors must have a :ref:`welfare.pcsw.Client` account (technically a :ref:`welfare.contacts.Partner` account would be enough, but other visitors like suppliers or board members aren't usually managed by the reception module).

-When appropriate, Lino must now automatically pop up a notification to read the client's eID card.
+Lino must now automatically
+pop up a notification to read the client's eID card if this is necessary, e.g. because
-"eID card has not yet been read!"
+"eID card has not yet been read!" or
 "Old eID card validity has expired!"

 Most visitors come at the open consultation hours.